-If the system has Internet access, use the following procedure If the system does not have Internet access, use the On a system without Internet access procedure.
+If the system has Internet access, use the following procedure.
+This procedure also automatically updates the license, if necessary.
+If the system does not have Internet access, use the On a system without Internet access procedure.
 If you need to update a license manually, see To update a new license manually.